On Intellectual Exchange

 What NIAS offers

-General information about what NIAS has to offer, and what a fellowship entails.
+General information about what the Netherlands Institute for Advanced Study offers, and what a fellowship entails.

-A fellowship at NIAS offers you an environment conducive to bring academic work to fruition.
+A fellowship at NIAS offers fellows an environment conducive to bring curiosity-driven work to fruition.

 - Library service that delivers books (almost) to your door steps

-- Hot lunch served 12.30 weekdays with good company and lively discussions
+- Hot lunch served on weekdays with good company and lively discussions